-"Not if you drop a little of this in their beer," Norma said, producing a powder from her pocket, giving it to Gustav, requesting him to assist as a bartender.
+"Not if you drop a little of this in their beer," Norma said, producing a powder of mind and body altering 'medicinals' from her pocket, giving it to Gustav, requesting him to assist as a bartender.

 Tom Wilson was next to walk in, straddling alongside his two loveliest female technicians, donating ten times the entry fee for each of his companions.
 "No....This asshole doesn't belong here.
 He'll ruin everything."
 Cowboy Hank protested.